 We have talented member professionals who contribute their expertise to help communities, organizations and groups reach their goals.
-Some of our collaborators are First Nations people who speak their language which, allows us to offer workshops bilingually/bi-culturally as needed.
+Each of our members are entrepreneurs with a passion for problem solving to strengthen the social, economic, environmental and cultural fabric of communities.
+Some of our collaborators are First Nations people who speak their language which, allows us to offer workshops and services bilingually/bi-culturally as needed.

 Erin is a social entrepreneur, educator and artist that uses entrepreneurial, arts-based, and collaborative approaches to strengthen communities from the grassroots.
 She has had the privilege of leading several initiatives and enterprises within the not-for-profit, First Nation, private and community sectors.
 She has a long standing relationship with Cat Lake First Nation having worked with them on many projects over the past 21 years.
 She uses her formal training in Psychology (Hon BSc), Community Development and Participatory Action Research (M.A.), Social Entrepreneurship and Education (PhD. in progress), Mediation (Canadian Institute for Conflict Resolution), Collaborative Planning (National Charette Institute) and Challenge Course Facilitation (Canadian Ropes Course Company), along with her experience living and working within First Nations communities, to create meaningful, relevant and engaging sessions.
 Her extensive experience working with youth, families and communities at-risk in clinical, recreational and community settings, brings depth to her work as a social entrepreneur.
 Her experience in theatre, dance and music make her a fun and dynamic facilitator, and allows New VU to integrate various forms of creative expression into our projects.

 Graham Thompson was a Co-Executive Director of New Vision Unlimited until April 1, 2012.
 For 7 years he was one of our lead programmers and workshop facilitators.
 While away from community development work, he was a Counsellor for 2 government mental health agencies, one in north western Ontario, and another in the Parry Sound region.
 Graham has now returned to New VU to establish his own Psychotherapy practice in order that all children and youth, no matter what culture, belief system, sexual orientation, or social class, can receive effective, affordable counselling services.
 You can learn more about his work at NewVuCounselling.
 Graham has a passion for the outdoors, which explains his certification as a ropes course instructor certified by Adventureworks! and the Canadian Ropes Course Company.
 He is also a mobile climbing wall facilitator, and an ORCKA instructor.
 He occasionally provides workshops, including Reaching In Reaching Out (RIRO) which teaches resiliency in children.
 He has traveled to over 20 countries for personal enjoyment and community development projects, and has been trained as an athletic coach and trainer in various sports.
-Keeping Graham busy are his two boys, but thankfully he has help from his wife and work partner Erin.
+Keeping Graham busy are his two boys who he loves fiercely.

 Professional Actor & Comedian, Director of the Boys program for Safeteen